-In addition to automatically collected sensor and process-status information, logs also include journals, checklists, and other documents that may be required to reconstruct a complete picture of the state of the system or a timeline of events.
+In addition to automatically collected sensor and process-status information, logs also include journals, checklists, photographs, video and audio recordings, and other documents that may be required to reconstruct a complete picture of the state of the system or a timeline of events.
 The ultimate goal of logging is to enable investigating auditors to completely understand and attribute any failures that may occur, after the fact.
 To that end, log information identifies individuals, components, and processes and provides as much information as possible about what occurred, when, and for what purpose.